Brndn004/learning_to_code/threejs_journey/vocab.md

 * npm: Node Package Manager.
   * Used to install packages for Node.js, similar to pip for Python.
 * OpenGL: Open Graphics Library.
+* Z-fighting: two faces seem to fight for which one will be rendered above the other.